justvinny/justvinny.github.io/README.md

 # portfolio-website
-Workin in progress.
+Work in progress.
 Creating a portfolio website while learning web development.

-This will be updated often as this doubles as practice the deeper my learning goes.
+This site is made using React and Material UI.

+**Note:**
+Main branch is where the development repo is located while the gh-pages is the production repo which will be deployed to github pages.